thm-projects/arsnova-flashcards/.docker/docker_win_readme.md

 arsnova🍅cards - Installing Docker under Windows via WSL 2
 ---

+arsnova🍅cards will never run as efficiently under Windows as under Linux.
+If you still want to use Windows, use the following method to get the best performance out of Docker for Windows.

+You get the best results when you use Docker with the WSL 2 engine.
+Not Hyper-V, not Virtualbox and not Windows Containers.
+If you use a method other than WSL 2 you will experience serious performance problems.

-The official installation guide for **Windows Subsystem for Linux** (WSL) can be found here: [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Hint: the official installation guide for **Windows Subsystem for Linux** (WSL) can be found here: [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## Prerequisites